wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/what-is-smart-asset.md

 This script allows the transfer of the smart asset only if the transfer transaction fee is in the sponsored asset `oWgJN6YGZFtZrV8BWQ1PGktZikgg7jzGmtm16Ktyvjd`.

 The sponsor sets up the ratio of WAVES and the sponsored asset.
-For each transfer of the smart asset, the sponsor receives the fee in the sponsored asset from the sender's account and pays the equivalent amount of WAVES.
+For each transfer of the smart asset, the sponsor receives the fee in the sponsored asset from the sender's account.
+The equivalent amount of WAVES is deducted from the sponsor's account in favor of block generators.
 The sponsor can sell the sponsored asset at a higher price and thus make a profit.

 [Learn more about sponsorship](/en/blockchain/waves-protocol/sponsored-fee)